engAmirEng/financipy/docs/index.rst

-.. name_goes_here documentation master file, created by sphinx-quickstart.
+.. financipy documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to name_goes_here's documentation!
+Welcome to financipy's documentation!
 ======================================================================

 .. toctree::